Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 • Use warm water to prepare

-• Use cold water to protect
+• Use cool or cold water after shaving

 • Adjust your routine based on your skin type